Birmingham Corporation Tramways F.C.: Colours

 The club played in blue shirts with white sleeves, white shorts, and blue socks.

 Ground

 The club originally played at Boulton Road, near the Tyburn Road works in Gravelly Hill.
-By 1909, the club was using a ground known as the Stadium in King's Heath, which was re-named the Transport Stadium in 1938, and was the training ground for Birmingham City in the 1950s.
+By 1909, the club was using a ground known as the Stadium in King's Heath, which was renamed the Transport Stadium in 1938, and was the training ground for Birmingham City in the 1950s.